cap-js/docs/node.js/cds-serve.md

 You can register middlewares to customize `req.user`.
 It must be done after authentication.
-If the `cds.context.tenant` is manipulated as well, it must also be done before `cds.context.model` is set for the current request.
+If `cds.context.tenant` is manipulated as well, it must also be done before `cds.context.model` is set for the current request.

 ```js
 cds.middlewares.before = [